lucasfdcampos/lucasfdcampos/README.md

 Brazilian <img src="https://image.flaticon.com/icons/svg/197/197386.svg" width="13"/>

-Enthusiast about web & mobile development techologies.
+Enthusiast about web & mobile development technologies.

 My passion for programming is related to creating tools to help people and create value to the world.